Communication on Progress of Balmer Lawrie

 Principle # 8: Promoting greater environmental responsibility

-- Asbestos roof sheets were replaced with pre-coated galvanized iron roof sheets at IP, Silvassa thereby improving the work environment
+- Asbestos roof sheets were replaced with pre-coated galvanized iron roof sheets in the warehouse at CFS - Navi Mumbai and G&L - Silvassa thereby improving the work environment and reducing health risk hazard.

-- The Company has till date installed solar plants with a total capacity of 460 KWp in three different manufacturing sites at Asaoti, Navi Mumbai and Chennai.
-This helps us to offset 700 tons of carbon dioxide per year from our manufacturing operations.
+- The Company has till date installed solar plants with a total capacity of 493 KWp in four different sites at Asaoti, Navi Mumbai, Chennai and Rai.
+Out of this, 33 KWp solar power plant has been commissioned in the current financial year at Temperature Controlled Warehouse (TCW) - Rai.
+This helps us to offset 750 tons of carbon dioxide per year from our manufacturing / cold chain operations.

 Principle #9: Development and diffusion of environmental friendly technologies